VizuaraAI/nano-kimi/README.md

 ## 📚 Citation

-If you find this project useful for your research or experiments, please cite:
+If you use or refer to this project, please cite:

 ```bibtex
 @software{Devashish_NanoKimiK2_vs_NanoGPT_2025,